What Are Non-QM Loans Versus Qualified Mortgages

 The Definition Of QM, Qualified Mortgage:

-- Qualified Mortgage, or QM Mortgage, is when a mortgage lender has qualified a mortgage borrower’s ability to repay their mortgage loan
+- Qualified Mortgage, or QM Mortgage, is when a lender has qualified a mortgage borrower’s ability to repay their mortgage loan

 - Qualified Mortgage requires that the lender has qualified the borrowers: